ReDI-School/ux_ui_bootcamp/projects/03_web_application/1_milestone.md

 **Steps:**

 1. Analyse dashboards from competitors.
 Perform a competitor analysis, where you identify user experience aspects of a functionality of these products.
-Read about how to conduct a Competitor Analysis in our Gitbook: [Competitor Analysis](https://redi-school-1.gitbook.io/ux-ui-bootcamp/3.-project-dashboard/milestone-1-planning-competitor-analysis-design-proposal/competitor-analysis).
+Follow the steps to conduct a Competitor Analysis in our Gitbook: [Competitor Analysis](https://redi-school-1.gitbook.io/ux-ui-bootcamp/3.-project-dashboard/milestone-1-planning-competitor-analysis-design-proposal/competitor-analysis).
-    1. Define your Comparison Criteria: Before you start, create a short list of comparison criteria.
-You can add more when needed.
+    1.Define your Goals: the purpose of conducting a competitor analysis
     2. Identify Competitors: Who is currently trying to solve this problem?
 Identify 3-5 competitors.
+    3. Define your Comparison Criteria: create a short list of comparison criteria.
+You can add more when needed.
+    4. Gather Data: Examine competitors’ designs, product interfaces, and features to gather information.
+To help you get started answer these questions:
-    3. Gather Data: Examine competitors’ designs, product interfaces, and features to gather information.
-Answer: How are the competitors trying to solve the problem?
-What are their main differentiator or unique value-adds for their business and products?
-What IA has been chosen?
-What kind of interactions help to drive the feature?
-What UI elements complement this goal?
+- How are the competitors trying to solve the problem?
+- What are their main differentiator or unique value-adds for their business and products?
+- What IA has been chosen?
+- What kind of interactions help to drive the feature?
+- What UI elements complement this goal?
-    4. Analyze Design Elements: Evaluate how the competitors’ design choices influence usability, functionality, and user satisfaction.
+    5. Analyze Design Elements: Evaluate how the competitors’ design choices influence usability, functionality, and user satisfaction.
 Copy competitor designs into your analysis overview.
-    5. Document User Flows: Map out how tasks are completed within competitor apps to identify pain points and opportunities for improvement.
+    6. Document User Flows: Map out how tasks are completed within competitor apps to identify pain points and opportunities for improvement.
-    6. Use FigJam to collect, organize, and present your findings.
+    7. Use FigJam to collect, organize, and present your findings.
 You can also present your findings using Google Slides.

-2. Perform a [desk research](https://redi-school-1.gitbook.io/ux-ui-bootcamp/3.-project-dashboard/milestone-1-planning-competitor-analysis-design-proposal/desk-research) on user pains in the category you have chosen.
+3. Perform a [desk research](https://redi-school-1.gitbook.io/ux-ui-bootcamp/3.-project-dashboard/milestone-1-planning-competitor-analysis-design-proposal/desk-research) on user pains in the category you have chosen.
 Add the pain points to your FigJam project file.

 **Deliverables:**